SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: BRDF and Surface Normal Estimation

 \section{BRDF and Surface Normal Estimation}

-If ambient light is not present, we can also estimate the surface normal and reflectance by exploiting their close relation in polarimetric reflection.
-We use FMBRDF~\cite{ichikawa2023fresnel}, which unifies polarimetric and radiometric reflectance models, to represent the surface BRDF.
-We assume that the diffuse (body reflection) albedo is spatially varying but the other FMBRDF parameters are uniform on the surface, \ie, the surface consists of a single material but has texture.
+If ambient light is not present, we can also estimate the surface normal and reflectance of a dielectric surface by exploiting their close relation in polarimetric reflection.
+When the incident polarization changes, the polarization of specular reflection changes but that of diffuse reflection remains the same.
+This enables the estimation of diffuse polarization and intensity of each reflection component from which we can recover the surface normals and BRDF, respectively.

+We use FMBRDF~\cite{ichikawa2023fresnel}, which unifies polarimetric and radiometric reflectance of a dielectric surface, to represent the surface BRDF.
+We assume that the diffuse (body reflection) albedo is spatially varying but the other FMBRDF parameters are uniform over the surface, \ie, the surface consists of a single material but has texture.
+We use polarimetric images captured under uniform patterns for specular extraction to ensure reliable incident polarization states.

 \paragraph{Initial Estimates} We compute initial surface normals with Principal Component Analysis (PCA) of 3D points.
 To obtain an initial estimate of the spatially varying diffuse albedo, we separate diffuse and specular reflections by using polarization.
 From \cref{eq:Stokes vector,eq:subtracted stokes vector}, the specular reflection becomes